How to Determine if a Rectangle is Perfect

 }

-// determine if the areas are the same
+// check if the area is the same

 if (actualArea != expectedArea) {